jadedeo/pui-homework/final-project/README.md

 ![Intro Protoqype](images/FP2_Images/prototype_1.png)

 The user feedback for this prototype was helpful, positive, and constructive.
-Users noted that they enjoyed the color palette the overall aesthetic of the website.
-Users were also enthusiatic about the growing flower component, which was reassuring to hear confirmation that the flower was interactive.
+Users noted that they enjoyed the color palette and the overall aesthetic of the website.
+Users were also enthusiatic about the growing flower component, which was reassuring to hear confirmation that the flower was engaging.
 Notes on word choices (wrong vs incorrect) and font sizes further aided in my design.

 ### *Prototype 2*
 ![Question Prototype](images/FP2_Images/prototype_2.png)
 The user feedback for this prototype was helpful, positive, and constructive.
 Users found the quiz straightforward to engage with and found the background information to be helpful/educating.
 User 1 noted that they understand that I was trying to achieve a minimalist aesthetic but was not quite achieving it on my first round.
-They provided helpful critiques to actually achieve
+They provided helpful critiques to actually achieve this goal.

 ## Usability Test

 The user feedback I received during both of my usability tests were incredibly helpful.
 One reassuring component was that none of my users were confused by how to interact with the quiz.
 Because my quiz is very straightforward and simple in design, having any source of confusion can be a major bottleneck and greatly impact the user experience.

 My users were able to provide me with positive reassurance along with helpful feedback on how I could improve.
 User 1 provided me with great insights on how to improve my design.
 They suggested that I should change the layout for q section and to use a card instead of the line segmenting I was doing to create a more minimalist layout.
-Upon receiving their feedback, I realized that I should have not created a new layout for the feedback component of the quiz and realized that it made more sense to use the same format for the sake of consistent (the other layout just looked random)
+Upon receiving their feedback, I realized that I should have not created a new layout for the feedback component of the quiz and realized that it made more sense to use the same format for the sake of consistent (the other layout just looked random).

 I did not implement all of User 1's suggestion on text size.
 They informed me that size 16 was general the web standard.
 I found that using this size on components such as the intro page, the greenwashing definition page, and the instruction page would have resulted in an unbalanced composition.
-The small size of the words would result in them looking disproportionate.
+The small size of the text would result in the paragraphs looking disproportionate.
 I did not want to write long paragraphs, as a way to aid user engagement and decrease cognitive load, and this would have be the avenue to pursue for restoring the balance of the page.

 User 2 provided helpful feedback on the emotional response of using the quiz.
 They found the experience to be soothing due to the chosen images and color palette.